GIVA-Jewellery/code-push-server/api/ENVIRONMENT.md

 - `GOOGLE_CLOUD_KEY_FILE`: Path to your service account key file (optional if using default credentials)
 - `GOOGLE_CLOUD_STORAGE_BUCKET`: Name of the GCS bucket to use (default: code-push-server)

+**Note**: The GCS bucket should be kept private.
+The implementation uses signed URLs for secure access to blobs with 1-hour expiration times.

 ### Authentication

 - `SERVER_URL`: The URL of your server, for local deployment it will be either http://localhost:3000 or https://localhost:8443.
 For Azure it will be your Azure App URL